aaronlmathis/gosight-server/docs/internal/events/README.md

 import "github.com/aaronlmathis/gosight-server/internal/events"
 ```

 Package events provides an event emitter for the GoSight application.
+It allows for the emission of events with various attributes such as level, category, message, source, and metadata.
+The Emitter struct is responsible for storing events in an event store and broadcasting them to connected clients via a WebSocket hub.

 ## Index